 Here at Jobfitts, we have years of experience working with senior level employees and companies in search of leadership talent.
 Here’s our guidance for writing a successful director’s CV.

 All CVs must be tailored to the specific role and company you’re applying for.
 Successful people know that if they want to stand out, they need to prove that they did their research, and show that they can link their value to the goals of the business.

 A director’s CV must be specially refined to highlight the most important points about your history, academic achievements, and experiences.
 For instance, while your personal summary as a junior employee might list their education in the form of certifications and degrees, a director will also describe the things they learned in their previous senior positions.
 For example, “My last financial director career taught me how to use record-keeping software, and delegate tasks more efficiently to other team members.”

 Look at the job description for your target Director position, and highlight any key competencies, experiences or skills a hiring manager will be looking for.
 As you write your CV and cover letter, focus on making those key characteristics shine through.
-You can even mimic some of the language that the organisation used to create a sense of resonance with the person who reads your CV.
+You can even mimic some of the languages that the organisation used to create a sense of resonance with the person who reads your CV.

 Step 2: Provide Evidence and Facts